 Brackets or parentheses are also used to:

-- Show additional readings and information;
+- Show readings and additional information;

 - In mathematics or geometry;